YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

 * local_tn - This is a never-decreasing counter (starting at 1 at process startup) incremented for every new TP transaction, TP restart, and TP rollback.
 Two TPRESTART messages by the same process should never have the same value of local_tn.
 The difference between the local_tn values of two messages from the same process indicates the number of TP transactions done by that process in the time interval between the two messages.

 .. note::
    Use VIEW [NO]LOGT[PRESTART][=intexpr] to enable or disable the logging of TPRESTART messages.
 Note that you can use the ydb_tprestart_log_delta and ydb_tprestart_log_first environment variables to set the frequency of TPRESTART messages.
 Use VIEW [NO]LOGN[ONTP][=intexpr] to enable or disable the logging of NONTPRESTART messages.
 This facility is the analog of TPRESTART tracking, but for non-TP mini-transacstions.
-Note that you can use the ydb_nontprestart_log_delta and ydb_nontprestart_log_first environment variables to set the frequency of the NONTPRESTART messages.For more information, refer to `“Key Words in VIEW Command” <./commands.html#keywords-in-view-command>`_ and the `Environment Variables <../AdminOpsGuide/basicops.html#env-vars>`_ section of the Administration and Operations Guide.
+Note that you can use the ydb_nontprestart_log_delta and ydb_nontprestart_log_first environment variables to set the frequency of the NONTPRESTART messages.For more information, refer to `"Key Words in VIEW Command" <./commands.html#keywords-in-view-command>`_ and the `Environment Variables <../AdminOpsGuide/basicops.html#env-vars>`_ section of the Administration and Operations Guide.

 ++++++++++++++++++++++